 There’s nothing quite like a headful of curls to give an extra dose of oomph to any hairstyle.
-If you haven’t been blessed with some natural texture and curl, the easiest way to fake it is to invest in a curling iron.
+If you haven’t been blessed with some natural texture, the easiest way to fake it is to invest in a curling iron.

 Not all curling irons deliver the same results, and women with different hair types and curl goals will opt for different curling irons.
 Keep reading to find the best curling iron for your strands and preference:

 Let's Find You the Best Curling iron for Your Hair!

 Not all curling irons are created equally!
 Depending on the type of curls you’re trying to achieve, you need to be cognizant of the different sizes and how they relate to your finished look.
 If you’re wanting to learn how to curl hair with curling iron barrels (instead of a wand, which we discuss here) to get looser waves, go for a 1 to 2-inch curling iron.
 If you want to master how to curl hair with a curling iron for tighter curls, look for a barrel size that’s under an inch.

 Just like with all other heat styling tools, hotter temps are ideal for thicker hair, while lower temperatures are best for fine, thin hair.
 Take note of the temperature range of a curling iron before you buy.
 This will ensure that your curling iron will reach the temperature you need!

 We’re talking ceramic and tourmaline.
 No matter what hair type you have and what your curl goals are, your strands will thank you for using quality hot tools.
 Ceramic curling irons are a solid choice because they evenly distribute heat across your tresses.
 But tourmaline curling irons are the ultimate choice!
 They dispense negative ions that seal the cuticle of your hair which lends to a super smooth, frizz-free finished look.

 4. Section Your Hair